aysannazarmohamady/Lifescience_Visualization/clinical_trials/Oncology/swimmer_plot/README.md

 ## Why the swimmer plot complements the waterfall plot

-The waterfall plot answers *how much*, depth of tumor response at best assessment.
-The swimmer plot answers *how long* and *what happened next*, the temporal arc of each patient's journey from treatment start through follow-up or death.
+The waterfall plot answers *how much* — depth of tumor response at best assessment.
+The swimmer plot answers *how long* and *what happened next* — the temporal arc of each patient's journey from treatment start through follow-up or death.
 Used together from the same dataset they provide the complete RECIST efficacy picture that neither plot can deliver alone.

 | Question | Waterfall | Swimmer |
 |---|---|---|